 Overview & Supported Outputs

-can be imported into the Pictofit Content Service, where they will be transformed into real-time capable assets.
-These resulting assets can then be used for virtual try-on (as a Garment 2D or Garment 3D asset, see specs) or presented standalone as a single 3D object (Garment 3D asset).
+…can be imported into the Pictofit Content Service to be transformed into real-time capable assets.
+These assets can be used for virtual try-on and virtual photography (as a Garment 2D or Garment 3D asset, see Input Specifications) or presented standalone as a single 3D object (Garment 3D asset).
 Depending on the provided data, size recommendation & visualization can be enabled as well.

-The following sections describe requirements for the input data, which ensure that we can always deliver the created assets at a high level quality.
-Violating these requirements might mean that we can’t process your request or lower quality results.
+The following sections describe the requirements for the input data to ensure a high level quality.
+Violating these requirements might mean that we can’t process the request or have to deliver lower quality results.

 Input Image Requirements

-BACK VIEWof a single garment with no mannequin visible (like a ghost mannequin image) is what we will use for the 2D Garment fitting.
+BACK VIEWof a single garment with no mannequin visible (like a ghost mannequin image) is what we will use for the 2D Garment.
 For detailed information on how this rendering should look like you can refer to the Garment From Mannequin Images specs.